-Just as the header states, the Ford 5R55 Transmission can have an N, S or W behind those numbers.
+Just as the title states, the Ford 5R55 Transmission has four versions.
+Ford 5R55 can have an N, S, or W behind those numbers.

 Although the 5R55N is very similar to the W or S models, only a few parts are interchangeable.

-Transmission case premature wear occurs on the Overdrive and Intermediate Servo bores.
+Transmission case premature wear occurs on the overdrive and intermediate servo bores.
 Apply oil comes up through the servo pin bore and through the hollow pin applying the servo.
-This requires the the pin to seal in the servo pin bore, as well as the release oil that both servos require.
-Over time the number of apply and release wears out and the pin no longer can seal properly.
-The Overdrive servo bore will usually have more wear due to it being used for second and fifth gear.
-As the servo leaks, which will result in a pressure loss, that lacks the pressure to hold either the band completely applied or release it fast enough to prevent the band from being burned up.
+This requires the pin to seal in the servo pin bore, as well as the release oil that both servos require.
+Over time, the number of apply and release wears out and the pin can no longer seal properly.
+The overdrive servo bore will usually have more wear due to it being used for second and fifth gear.
+As the servo leaks, which will result in a pressure loss, it lacks the pressure to hold the band completely applied or release it fast enough to prevent the band from being burned up.

-These can be repaired without replacing the case.
-By drilling the servo bores and installing a “cesleeve” to compensate for the wear, elimates the need to replace the case.
-The Brass sleeve has proven to be more durable then the aluminum case giving you stability.
-You don’t want to use a “used case” as the possibility of the bores being worn in a used case are more then likely.
+These issues can be repaired without replacing the case.
+Drilling the servo bores and installing a “cesleeve” to compensate for the wear eliminates the need to replace the case.
+The brass sleeve has proven to be more durable then the aluminum case, giving you more stability.
+You don’t want to use a “used case” as the possibility of the bores being worn in is very likely.